Orion Assembly

+Orion Assembly is an automotive assembly plant in Orion Township, Michigan, United States, owned and operated by General Motors.
+Starting in early 2027, the plant is slated to assemble the light-duty versions of the Chevrolet Silverado and GMC Sierra pickup trucks, as well as the Cadillac Escalade for the U.S. market.
+Opened in 1983, Orion Assembly assumed operations of Buick City in Flint, and Pontiac Assembly.
+The 4,300,000 sqft plant had approximately 1,032 salaried and hourly employees as of September 2019.

 History

 Orion Assembly commenced production on December 1, 1983 with the 1985 model C-body cars.
 Orion Assembly produced the Chevrolet Malibu and Pontiac G6 until 2009, when the plant was idled due to the General Motors Chapter 11 reorganization of 2009.
 The plant in suburban Detroit was saved from closure through a $1 billion grants and tax incentives from the state of Michigan, local municipalities and the federal government.
-Under an agreement with the UAW, the plant began assembling the successor to the South Korean-built Chevrolet Aveo, the Chevrolet Sonic, in 2011 — making it the only subcompact car currently assembled in America.
+Under an agreement with the UAW, the plant began assembling the successor to the South Korean-built Chevrolet Aveo, the Chevrolet Sonic, in 2011 — making it the only subcompact car then assembled in the United States.

 Later in 2011, the plant began manufacturing the Buick Verano.

 In the past, GM assembled subcompact vehicles in Mexico or in South Korea due to lower cost labor rates in those countries.
 Under the new agreement with the UAW, GM used domestic laborers earning less than under previous contracts and slimmed down labor rules to make assembling subcompact vehicles in the US economically competitive.
 For younger workers, wages were cut in half from the standard $28/hour.
 For the first time, parts supplier employees worked alongside of GM workers on the assembly line.
 They made as little as $10/hour.
 This arrangement replaced GM's previous plan to import a new subcompact vehicle from China.
 Orion's bid was selected over those from plants in Wisconsin (Janesville Assembly), and Tennessee (Spring Hill Assembly).